DS-Meena/converse/README.md

 Now we create a new database.

 Follow the following steps after installing postgresql.

+	1. to activate the postgres
+		- `psql postgres postgres`

 	1. create a new database for our project
 		- `CREATE DATABASE converse;`